Can glide for over 100 feet before touching the ground

-Their most distinctive physical characteristic are patagia, or thin membranes of skin, that stretch from their wrists to their ankles.
+Their most distinctive physical characteristic is patagia, or thin membranes of skin, that stretches from their wrists to their ankles.
 These wing-like membranes allow them to glide gracefully through the air for distances up to 150 feet.
 Sugar gliders can also exercise control over their long tail to maintain balance in the treetops and steer them during a glide.

-Sugar gliders live in small groups, called colonies, composed of up to a dozen individuals.
+Sugar gliders are animals that live in small groups, called colonies, composed of up to a dozen individuals.
 The colonies usually feature two dominant males that share authority and subdue other males in the group.
-The two leading males assume various responsibilities, including scent marking colony members and territory as well as helping care for offspring.
+The two leading males assume various responsibilities, including scent-marking colony members and territory as well as helping care for offspring.
 Gliders are mostly active at night and typically forage in an area that spans several acres.

 Insect species and their larvae are their biggest food source during the warmer months of the year.
 Sugar gliders exhibit remarkable speed and dexterity when they leap from trees momentarily to capture flying insects.
 They seek out the gum or sap exuded from trees during the cold season, particularly that of the acacia and eucalyptus plants.
 They are also known to prey on small animals, particularly reptiles, that they come across in their foraging expeditions.